How NOT to Use Credit Cards: Couples Edition

 Most financial experts recommend keeping credit utilization below 30% to maintain a healthy credit score, and this is absolute nonsense.

-Rod Griffin is Experian Director of Public Education Rod Griffin has shared with me numerous times that folks should aim to keep their credit utilization to as close to 0% as possible.
+Rod Griffin, Experian Director of Public Education, has shared with me numerous times that folks should aim to keep their credit utilization to as close to 0% as possible.

 I can’t recall the last time my utilization rate exceeded 2%, which was clearly a factor in earning my perfect FICO 8 credit score.

-FICO shared the results of their study of the traits of folks in various credit score ranges.
-Those with a FICO 9 credit score between 800-850 averaged a total revolving utilization rate (i.e., credit cards) of 4%.
-95% have never been delinquent, and of those who have been, it’s been an average of 46 months since they were.
+FICO shared the results of its study on the traits of folks across credit score ranges.
+Those with a FICO 9 credit score between 800 and 850 averaged a total revolving utilization rate (i.e., credit cards) of 4%.
+95% have never been delinquent, and of those who have, it’s been an average of 46 months since then.

 Here are a few simple ways to soar your credit scores: